 There are few festivities that strike up the same enthusiasm amongst Chicharreros (Santa Cruz locals) than this beloved bacchanal of extravagant costumes, Latin rhythms, flamboyant parades and general debauchery in the streets until the wee hours of the morning noon the next day.
 After all, as any Chicharrero will tell you, Carnaval in Santa Cruz is second only to the world-renowned celebrations of Brazil’s Rio de Janeiro.

 For 15 days, the capital of Tenerife transforms from a small and serene seaside city to an explosion of vibrant colors, upbeat tempos and above all: glitter.
 I spent two unforgettable Carnaval seasons getting down and dirty in Santa Cruz (and the last two in Las Palmas de Gran Canaria!), and I guarantee you that it’s truly something you have to see to believe, but undoubtedly something you won’t ever forget.

 2021 Carnaval Theme:

-The Chicharreros choose a unique theme every year, and 2019 is The Deep Sea (Las profundidades marinas).
-While it’s not necessary to stick to the theme when choosing your costume (in fact, most Santa Cruz locals don’t), I’m predicting we’ll see plenty of jelly fish, sailors and enough mermaids to lure the entire royal navy to the depths of the Atlantic.
+The Chicharreros choose a unique theme every year, and last year the 2019 Carnival theme in Santa Cruz de Tenerife was The Deep Sea (Las profundidades marinas).
+While it’s not necessary to stick to the theme when choosing your costume (in fact, most Santa Cruz locals don’t), we saw plenty of jelly fish, sailors and enough mermaids to lure the entire royal navy to the depths of the Atlantic.

 When to Book Your Trip

 Carnaval dates change annually based on Easter and the start of lent, typically falling between somewhere between late January to early March.
-Though some Carnaval traditions begin early (murga competitions, queen galas, etc.), the dressing-up, DJs and debauchery begin the weekend before Ash Wednesday.
+Though some Carnaval traditions begin early (murga competitions, queen galas, etc.), the dressing-up, DJs and general debauchery begin the weekend before Ash Wednesday.

 In 2021, the best time to visit Tenerife for Carnaval de Santa Cruz is from